‘Topography’

 About Topography

 The piece at times functions as concerto with the cellist in a solo role and at other times as a septet with all players given equal weight.
 In addition to the cello, the percussion “orchestra” consists of both standard and found percussion instruments as well as analog synthesizers (played live), piano and drum set, all played by the 6 percussionists.
-This instrumentation allows for a tremendous range of timbres and textures as well as the intersection of acoustic and electronic sounds to explore, in addition to all of the sonic potentials of the cello.
+This instrumentation allows for a tremendous range of timbres and textures as well as the intersection of acoustic and electronic sounds to explore, in addition to all the sonic potentials of the cello.

 -Matt McBane